WandrilleD/pyKleeBarcode/README.md

 Structure matrix computation is performed in 3 steps:
  1. computing the reference matrix from a (trimmed) alignment
- 2. computing indicator vectors from an Ssum matrix and an alignment
+ 2. computing indicator vectors from a reference matrix and an alignment
  3. computing the structure matrix from the indicator vectors